sriyash421/Arcus/README.md

 # Arcus
-A simple game made in Python2 using pygame
+A simple game made in Python using pygame

-To start the game place all the assets attached to the mail under one folder and run the Spacemania.py script using python2

 ### Requirements :-
-1. Python2
+1. Python(2 or 3)
 2. pygame
       install it by typing